GUIrilla: A Scalable Framework for Automated Desktop UI Exploration: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

-We introduce \textsc{GUIrilla}, a fully automated framework that addresses the critical data scarcity challenge in desktop GUI automation.
-By combining accessibility-based crawling with agent-guided reasoning, our approach reduces costly manual annotation while systematically exploring full-window, multi-application environments.
-This directly addresses the limitations of prior work, which often focuses on narrow sets of applications or relies on manual annotation pipelines.
-Beyond the dataset, \textsc{GUIrilla}'s broader impact lies in its extensibility to other operating systems and continuous automated collection pipeline, enabling agents to adapt to evolving UI standards while significantly reducing annotation bottlenecks.
-Our framework lays the groundwork for developing general-purpose desktop agents by standardizing scalable task collection across diverse application domains.
+We introduce \textsc{GUIrilla}, a fully automated framework that addresses the data scarcity challenge in desktop UI research by enabling scalable, reproducible exploration of macOS applications.
+By leveraging accessibility-driven crawling and structured interaction handling, \textsc{GUIrilla} constructs hierarchical MacApp Trees that capture UI states and user actions across full-desktop, multi-application environments.

+Unlike prior work that emphasizes task annotation or benchmark performance, our contribution centers on releasing reusable structural representations of desktop UI behavior, along with an open-source crawling framework and tooling.
+These artifacts support a wide range of downstream applications, including UI automation, software testing, accessibility analysis, retrieval, and agent training, and can be reused independently of any specific model architecture.

-\textbf{Future Work.} While \textsc{GUIrilla} currently leverages built-in accessibility APIs, future extensions could integrate image-to-accessibility generation techniques to enable crawling in environments where native accessibility is limited or unavailable.
-Another promising direction is the development of local vision–language model (VLM) agents that actively explore applications, using reinforcement learning or related approaches to improve coverage and discover novel interaction patterns.
-These directions would further broaden the applicability of our framework and support more autonomous, adaptive, and scalable data collection pipelines.
+\paragraph{Future Work.} While \textsc{GUIrilla} currently leverages native accessibility APIs on macOS, future work could integrate image-to-accessibility or vision-based UI parsing techniques to enable crawling in environments where accessibility metadata is incomplete or unavailable.
+Another promising direction is the development of local vision--language model (VLM) agents that actively explore applications using reinforcement learning or related approaches, allowing more adaptive exploration strategies and improved coverage of complex interaction patterns.
+Beyond macOS, the framework can be extended to additional operating systems by adapting platform-specific accessibility interfaces, and its continuous crawling pipeline enables long-term data collection as applications evolve.
+We hope this work lays the foundation for future research on structured desktop UI representations and serves as an open, extensible resource for the community to build upon as interactive systems continue to advance.